Systemic Design Club Japan

 Toban emphasizes that these processes were never planned from the start and were not linear.
 It is not something that can be clearly defined as it was only realized because her team remained involved, and that it is important.

-"As you can imagine, it is very difficult to track and measure the results and effects of all this work.
+“As you can imagine, it is very difficult to track and measure the results and effects of all this work.
 I can't say for certain that ‘we did this...and that's why this happened’.
 It may be similar to a loose correlation.
-‘We did a lot of things with a lot of people, and the situation began to change.’”
+‘We did a lot of things with a lot of people, and the situation began to change over time.’”

-From the venue, "How do you get funds for activities that do not have such a definition of results and a specific path?"
-There was also a question.
+A question from the audience, “How do you get funds for activities that do not have such a definition of results and a specific path?”.

-Toban introduced the case of the Swedish government's innovation agency Vinnova as a unique example.
-Vinnova’s mission is to promote innovation and growth.
+Toban offered different examples, including the case of the Swedish government’s innovation agency Vinnova, whose mission is to promote and strengthen innovation and sustainable growth.
 In such an environment, Vinnova itself practices a mission-driven approach similar to the portfolio approach, and plays a role in involving different stakeholders, coordinating interventions, and setting the first spark.

 Images from Vinnova’s Designing Missions Handbook.

-And what Toban emphasized in this lecture in particular was the perspective of how to incorporate "time" into the process.
-Social change takes 10 or 20 years (or longer).
+And what Toban emphasized in this lecture in particular was the perspective of how to incorporate ‘time’ into the process.
+Social change can take 10 or 20 years (and longer).
 It is said that it is important to assume its long-term nature in advance and to find funders and colleagues who align with it.

-Finally, Toban presented three questions about making a change: 1) Role, 2) Resource, 3) Time.
+Finally, Toban presented three questions about making a change: 1) Roles, 2) Resourcing, 3) Time.

 First of all, create a small but specific output, and stack the hitting moves according to the situation.
 It is the accumulation of such steady practice that grows the germ of change.

 Take your time, carefully, and sometimes muddy.
-While dancing together on the "dancing terrain", we create the necessary changes.
-There, both flexibility as an attitude and the way the funds and ecosystems that support it are required.
-It was a time to be deeply encouraged by Toban's straightforward practice.
+While dancing together on the ‘dancing terrain’, we create the necessary changes.
+We need flexibility as an attitude and in the way funds and ecosystems support this way of engaging.
+It was a time to be deeply encouraged by Toban’s straightforward practice.

 Editorial Notes